maurovm/thesis_template/README.md

 ```

-In your main document you can later use tags, such as:
+In your main document, you can later use tags such as:

 ```latex
 The standard vital signs include temperature, \af{hr}, \af{rr},